ndawlab/vectorRPE/README.rst

     │   ├── rl_model_20800000_steps  <- trained weights of RL agent
     |   ├── 5000t_mosttrain_db.p     <- 5000 trials of trained RL agent, data outputted from evaluate_policies.ipynb
     │   ├── trianinfo_db.mat         <- 5000 trials of trained RL agent, data outputted from ViRMEn
-    |   ├── pes.p                    <- Vector RPEs calcuated using the trained weights and features from 5000 trials.
+    |   ├── pes.p                    <- Vector RPEs calcuated using the trained weights and features from 5000 trials
     |   ├── no_va                    <- outputs from the same trained deep RL network running in a maze without cues
     |   |    ├── 5000t_mosttrain_nova_db.p
     │   |    ├── trianinfo_nova_db.mat
     |   |    ├── pes_nova.p
-    |   |    ├── 1000t_obses_nova_db.p     <- Video frames from the first 1000 trials of the trained deep RL agent running in a maze without cues.
+    |   |    ├── 1000t_obses_nova_db.p     <- Video frames from the first 1000 trials of the trained deep RL agent running in a maze without cues
-    │   |    ├── emptymaze_runthru.mat     <- Video frames (obses) and Y positions (ypos) of an agent running down an empty maze.
+    │   |    ├── emptymaze_runthru.mat     <- Video frames (obses) and Y positions (ypos) of an agent running down an empty maze
     │
-    ├── neuralData
-    │   ├── res_cell_ac_sfn           <- neural data from Engelhard et al. 2019 paper re-analyzed for Lee et al. 2022.
+    ├── neuralData                             <- neural data from Engelhard et al. 2019 paper re-analyzed for Lee et al. 2022
+    │   ├── res_cell_ac_sfn.mat                <- raw neural data of 303 neurons recorded across 23 sessions
+    │   ├── psycho_neural.mat                  <- psychometric curve for mice behavior (see Figure 2B)
+    │   ├── neural_behaviors.mat               <- processed neural data showing neurons modulated by behavioral variables (see Figure 3D-F)
+    │   ├── ben_cdc_kernels_contracueunits.mat <- kernels for neural response to confirmatory and disconfirmatory contralateral cues (see Figure 5C)

 Data structures are organized as such:
 **********************

-**For deep RL agent's outputs:**
+**From the deep RL agent:**

 (1) ``rl_model_20800000_steps``:

 Contains a subset of the trained weights of the deep RL model after 2,080,000 timesteps (approximately 130,000 trials).
 Cut-off for training was determined when agent performed at 80% or higher correct choices.
-Four weights are recorded:
+Four weights are included:

 ``model/pi/w:0``: The weights for the actor policy